 Take a wander around the historical centre and you’ll find various painted tiled panels depicting elements of the town’s long, rich history.
 Among my favourites are the colourful panels on the municipal market and the one outside A Tulha restaurant.

-Cute chapels and a Gothic church
+Visit cute chapels and the Gothic parish church

 In its heyday, Ponte de Lima had more than its fair share of wealthy residents, several of whom could afford to have their own church or chapel built.
 Take a wander around the back of the historical centre and you’ll find Capela das Pereiras among others.
 My favourite is the tiny Capela de São João near ExpoLima.

-Multiple Ponte de Lima markets
+Grab a bargain at Ponte de Lima markets

 As well as the municipal market which supplies residents with fresh produce every weekday morning, a fortnightly tented market takes over the sandy car park on the river bank.
 You can buy all manner of textiles, household goods, cheap clothes and shoes here.